The mast

 You need to know the following knowledge to solve this word math problem:

-planimetricsgoniometry and trigonometryUnits of physical quantitiesGrade of the word problem
+planimetrygoniometry and trigonometryUnits of physical quantitiesGrade of the word problem

 Related math problems and questions:

-- Mast rope anchoring
+- Column rope length

-The mast is 190m high and is attached to six ropes which are anchored in the ground at a distance of 20m from the base of the mast.
+The mast is 190 m high and is attached to six ropes which are anchored in the ground at a distance of 20 m from the base of the mast.
 How many meters of rope were needed? - Oil rig

 A television transmitter 108 m high is anchored at 2/3 of its height (from the ground) by three ropes of equal length.
 How many meters of rope are needed for anchoring if it is embedded at a distance of 54 m from the foot of the mast, and we count 10% of - Mast height